RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 <br>
 <br>This is highly useful for people who need to see conflicts of interests as well as to encourage researchers from anywhere to study this more in a fair and just way that provides guidance.

-<br>Legislation improvements are needed, and having research of the common problems of cases over decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics is disasterous.
-This is to move this sector into research away from sporadic updates.
+<br><i>Legislation improvements are needed, and having research of the common problems of cases over decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics is disasterous.
+<br>This is to move this sector into research away from sporadic updates based on the issues of the time.</i>